With a focus on personal and corporate development, these pages will host some of the latest research and thinking from the broad field of Psychology.

 Distributed Teams and the Influence of Personality:

-This paper examines how personality traits influence performance, cohesion, and coordination in distributed teams as organisations move deeper into digitally mediated work.
-Drawing on the Five-Factor Model and Trait Activation Theory, it argues that remote work environments function as “weak situations” that amplify individual differences while simultaneously reducing the social cues that typically elicit prosocial behaviour.
-The discussion synthesises evidence on how conscientiousness, agreeableness, extraversion, emotional stability, and openness shape common virtual-team outcomes—such as accountability, conflict, status dynamics, and adaptability—and highlights the role of trait variance and team configuration.
-Practical implications for selecting, composing, and leading distributed teams in 2026 are outlined, including engineered behavioural cues, facet-level assessment, and interventions to reduce moral disengagement.
+This article examines how personality traits influence performance, cohesion and coordination in distributed teams.
+Drawing on the Five-Factor Model and Trait Activation Theory, it argues that remote work environments function as weak situations that amplify individual differences while reducing prosocial cues.
+It synthesises evidence on how each Big Five trait shapes virtual-team outcomes and highlights the role of trait variance and team configuration in distributed settings.

 Who Are You?